hiftikh/portfolio/README.md

-Created with NextJS and TailwindCSS.
+Built with NextJS, ReactJS, shadcn/UI, and TailwindCSS.